Where to Find Sun, Surf, and Seafood on the Jersey Shore

 • Come for: clean beaches, boardwalk, and year-round festivals

-With a reputation for having one of the best boardwalks on the shore, the mile-long oceanfront walkway is popular for pedestrians and bikers.
-Beach-themed festivals of every kind are also held here, from the Belmar Annual Sandcastle Contest to the New Jersey Seafood Festival.
+With a reputation for having one of the best boardwalks on the Jersey Shore, the mile-long oceanfront walkway is popular for pedestrians and bikers.
+Beach-themed festivals of every kind are also held here, from the Belmar Annual Sandcastle Contest to the New Jersey Seafood Festival held each May.
 The Seventh Avenue Beach, in particular, has been recognized by the Natural Resources Defense Council for its cleanliness.
 An insider tip: The Natural Beach Area on the northern end offers a more serene vibe.

 Where to stay

-Belmar is filled with cozy bed and breakfast options, like The Saltwater Inn bed and breakfast with a sweet wrap-around porch or Tandem Bike Inn, which has a couple of deluxe rooms with jacuzzis.
+Belmar is filled with cozy options, like the homey Saltwater Inn bed-and-breakfast with its sweet wrap-around porch, or Tandem Bike Inn, which has a few deluxe rooms with Jacuzzis.

 There’s a sense of exhaling as soon as you pull into Spring Lake.